Grandma's Red Velvet Cake Recipe

 - 3-1/2 cups confectioners' sugar

 - 1. Preheat oven to 350°.
 Cream butter and granulated sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in food coloring, vinegar and vanilla.
 In another bowl, whisk together flour, cocoa, baking soda and salt; add to creamed mixture alternately with buttermilk, beating well after each addition.

 - 2. Pour into two greased and floured 9-in. round baking pans.
 Bake until a toothpick inserted in the center comes out clean, 20-25 minutes.
 Cool layers 10 minutes before removing from pans to wire racks to cool completely.

-- 3. For frosting, in a small saucepan over medium heat, stir water into cornstarch until thickened and opaque, 2-3 minutes.
+- 3. For frosting, combine water and cornstarch in a small saucepan over medium heat.
+Stir until thickened and opaque, 2-3 minutes.
 Cool to room temperature.
 Beat butter and vanilla until light and fluffy.
 Beat in cornstarch mixture.
 Gradually add confectioners' sugar; beat until light and fluffy.
 Spread between layers and over top and sides of cake.
 Yield: 14 servings.